 I originally read a rumour published on Cycle World that the 2021 Honda CBR600RR would have cornering ABS, but it has now been confirmed.

-I’m kind of obsessed with cornering ABS have an IMU (an inertial measurement unit) that measure the way a motorcycle is leaning or pitching, and modifies the ABS signals.
+Motorcycles with cornering ABS have an IMU (an inertial measurement unit) that measure the way a motorcycle is leaning or pitching, and modifies the ABS signals.
 The goal is still to only use ABS in emergency conditions, but also not to change the direction of a motorcycle.
 It’s the next big thing in motorcycle safety.
 In a nutshell, cornering ABS means motorcycles stay upright even if you jam on the brakes while leaned over.

 Since the 2020 Honda CBR1000RR-R has an IMU fitted already, it makes sense that it’d trickle down to other motorbikes eventually.

 But no other motorcycles in the 600-cc class have cornering ABS so far.
 Even Kawasaki — who have always been pretty advanced with electronics on the ZX-6R 636 (they’ve had ABS 2013) — and who have an advanced IMU on multiple other motorcycles, don’t have it.

 Bringing the electronics package to the CBR600RR means that ABS is now standard, too.